EuroTUG/eurotug.github.io/index.md

 - interact with the Trilinos leadership and core developers, and
 - form a European network of Trilinos users and developers.

 While the annual Trilinos User Group meeting hosted by Sandia National Laboratories (SNL) in Albuquerque, NM, serves as the main community event for Trilinos users, the EuroTUG facilitates easy access to the Trilinos community and reduced travel burdens for Europe-based researchers and application engineers who are interested in the Trilinos project.

-The *European Trilinos User Group Meeting 2023* will take place on the campus of the *Delft University of Technology*.
-Click <a href="https://www.delft.com/planning-your-trip/getting-there" target="_blank">here</a> for information on how to get to Delft.
+The *European Trilinos User Group Meeting 2023* will take place on the campus of the [Delft University of Technology](http://www.tudelft.nl/en/).

 The meeting will be organized under the support of